torryatco/Basilica/readme.md

 `@import 'imports/variables';`.

-Note the underscore in the file name.
+Note the syntax differences between a native CSS import as well as the underscore in the file name.
 We will come back to that later.

-Test using the $red variable.
+Test using the `$red` variable.
+Try changing it.
+Remove it.

 ### SASS Nesting

-Sass will let you nest your CSS selectors in a way that mirros the same visual hierarchy of your HTML.
+Sass will let you nest your CSS selectors in a way that mirrors the hierarchy of your HTML.
 Be aware that overly nested rules will result in over-qualified CSS that could prove hard to maintain and is generally considered bad practice.

 Nest the header related styles in `styles.scss`: